PaulRostecki/phosphor/README.md

 # PHOSPHOR
 ### A retro terminal simulator for tabletop role-playing games

+#### This fork focuses on Dockerizing PHOSPOR, so it's possible to easily use it without installing npm and all requirements on user's computer

 [Click here to skip the preamble and jump straight to Getting Started](#getting-started).

 ## Inspiration